RequirementEngineering/ch-re-JD154075/SRS.md

 4. The software program will have external entities,*such as a barcode scanner*.
 5. The software's program interface will be easy to follow.
 6. The software program will have a backup database protocol to follow.
+7 The software program will have a security protocol to follow when attempting to modify information in the database registry.

 ##   2.2 Product Functions
 Function	   | Description|